heleaf/heleaf.github.io/_misc/classes.md

             <li>I was highkey scared of my recitation TA, but he explained things quite well and gave us some nice strategies for solving problems.</li>
             <li>I should have spent more time on the homeworks, because the problems were actually cool when I wasn't stressed out about finishing them in time.</li>
             <li>Made friends with some MCS dudes in the in-person recitation, which made comiserating over quizzes/doing hws a lot more bearable.
 Hopefully we can get a stuffed minion for Prof. Xu in the fall. </li>
             <li>Overall I'm very happy with how much I learned in this course.
-That means more pure math for me next semester, I guess...</li>
+That means more pure math for me next semester (famous last words)</li>
         </ul>
     <li>73-102 Principles of Microeconomics</li>
         <ul>
             <li>Prof. Best is really nice and funny, he explains things pretty intuitively.
-I didn't have much interest in econ to begin with, so I was very sad while doing psets (shoutout to my suitemates for carrying me).
-Also highkey gave up on the final, woops.</li>
+I didn't have much interest in econ to begin with, so I was very sad while doing psets (shoutout to my suitemates for carrying me). </li>
             <li>Overall not a bad option for the SCS constrained category 2 gened.</li>
         </ul>
     <li>02-261 Quantitative Cell and Molecular Biology Laboratory</li>